andrewvaughanj/cython-manylinux-setup/README.md

 * [https://quay.io/repository/pypa/manylinux1_x86_64](https://quay.io/repository/pypa/manylinux1_x86_64)

+#### Vector Informatik specific notes

+If you are trying this demo under a corporate proxy where Docker cannot talk outside without additional configuration, please see the content of:

+* `vector/internalise_manylinux.sh`

+which demonstrates working making an internal version of `manylinux1_x86_64` configured to work with a corporate proxy.

+**Importantly**: if you need to use `vector/internalise_manylinux.sh` then you must prefix the `scripts/build.sh` with `DOCKER_IMAGE="vi/manylinux1"`.

 ### `pomona`

 The source code lives in the `pomona` folder and provides a very simple Python module (`pomona.py`) that simply `meow`s.